Mnpr/Autonomous-Transportation/README.md

 - Perception of the Environment
 - Motion Planning [ A -2-> B ]
 - Vehicle Control
-- Operational Design Domain( ODD ) [ operating condition and environment ]
+- Operational Design Domain( ODD )

 ## Tasks for Autonomous Driving